FASD Facts

 When a person’s brain-based condition is unidentified, others around them expect them to perform at the same level as their peers.

 There is no cure or specific treatment for Fetal Alcohol Spectrum Disorders.
 However, early identification and the provision of appropriate accommodations help create a better fit between the person’s abilities and their environment, thus reducing and even preventing some of the behaviors often associated with FASD.
-The Neurobehavorial Model helps us learn how to create that good fit.
+The Neurobehavioral Model helps us learn how to create that good fit.